Happy Holidays – AISWA Office is closing on 18 December and reopening on 7 January 2025

 AISWA has representatives on the Teacher Registration Board (TRB) and the School Curriculum and Standards Authority (SCSA) and also on a wide variety of State and National committees and working groups.

-AISWA conducts an annual 'Briefing the Board' conference which is generally held late March-early April.
+AISWA conducts an annual sector-oriented Leaders Conference (ex- 'Briefing the Board' conference) which is generally held April/May.
 The conference is designed for Principals, Governing Board Members and Senior Staff.

 Each year, a wide variety of workshops topics are included in the conference program.
-Previous years' Briefing the Board Conference workshops have included:
+Previous years' Conference workshops have included:

 Australian Curriculum